Insights

 This year’s Rental Affordability Index reveals a growing crisis in outer suburban and regional areas, where unaffordable rents compound existing challenges such as limited transportation, education, and healthcare access.
 Since its inception, the Index has tracked a troubling trend: previously affordable areas like South West Sydney and South East Melbourne are increasingly out of reach for average renters.

 Affordability has sharply worsened across urban and regional Australia since 2021, forcing many households to make impossible choices between basic needs and housing.
-John Engler, spokesperson for National Shelter, stresses the urgency of action:
+John Engeler, spokesperson for National Shelter, stresses the urgency of action:

 Governments must urgently act to reverse this affordability crisis, including by building more social and affordable homes and better regulating rental markets.